carlosmunoz/zanata-wiki/Localize-Zanata.md

 2. GWT properties file is UTF8 encoded not ascii

 3. GWT properties files support plural forms.
 If there is no properties file for a given locale, GWT compiler will generate translation skeleton with default strings in it.
-Our script will then copy this skeleton into correct location and available on classpath.
-If GWT compiler then sees this on classpath, it will complement that existing translation properties with required plural form and comments.
+If GWT compiler then sees a properties file on classpath, it will complement that existing translation properties with required plural form and comments.
 ```properties
 # 0=numDocs (Plural Count)
 # - Default plural form